Reese has 18th double-double, No. 5 LSU downs Auburn, 84-54

 Precious Johnson scored 13 points and Kharyssa Richardson added 10 for Auburn (10-7, 0-5), which lost its fifth straight since opening SEC play.

+Auburn has been struggling without leading scorer Honesty Scott-Grayson, who has missed four of five games since being injured in a car accident during the holidays.
+That made it even more difficult to keep up with LSU and the dynamic Reese, whose short turnaround off the glass while being fouled for a 3-point play made it 76-50.

+”She’s arguably the best player in the league and one of the best players in the country,” Auburn coach Johnnie Harris said. ”We knew she was going to bring it.
+We just had to try to guard her by committee.”

-LSU opened scoring with Carson’s 3 less than 30 seconds and took its first double-digit lead when Carson’s layup made it 23-12 late in the opening period.
-LSU widened its lead to 19 by the end of the second quarter after layups by Reese, who had 13 first-half points, and Morris.
+LSU opened scoring with the first of Carson’s four 3-pointers less than 30 seconds and took its first double-digit lead when Carson’s layup made it 23-12 late in the opening period.
+LSU widened its lead to 19 by the end of the second quarter.

 BIG PICTURE